 Our Wealth Management services principally consist of investment management and advisory services, trusts and administrative services, and family office services.
 Our Wealth Management client base includes high net worth individuals, families, single family offices, foundations, and endowments globally.
 Investment management or advisory fees are the primary source of revenue in our Wealth Management segment.
-These fees are generally calculated based on a percentage of the value of each client's billable assets under management ("AUM") or assets under advisement ("AUA") (as applicable).
+These fees are generally calculated based on a percentage of the value of each client's billable assets under management ("AUA") (as applicable).
 As of June 30, 2023 (Successor), this segment had \$48.6 billion in AUM/AUA.